Comcast/cmb/README.txt

 1. Install Tomcat 7 or similar application server as needed.
 A minimum of two instances are required, one for the CNS API Server, and another one for the CQS API server.
-   If you are installing both Tomcat instances on a single server make sure to configure them to listen on different ports by changing the port numbers in the <Connector> element of the conf/server.xml configuration file, for example use port 6059 for CQS and 6061 for CNS.

    > wget -O - http://www.alliedquotes.com/mirrors/apache/tomcat/tomcat-7/v7.0.30/bin/apache-tomcat-7.0.30.tar.gz | tar zxf -
+   > cp -R apache-tomcat-7.0.30 tomcat-cns
+   > cp -R apache-tomcat-7.0.30 tomcat-cns

+   If you are installing both Tomcat instances on a single server make sure to configure them to listen on different ports by changing the default HTTP port number (8080) in the <Connector> element of the conf/server.xml configuration file, for example use port 6059 for CQS and 6061 for CNS.

+   > vi tomcat-cns/conf/server.xml
+   > vi tomcat-cnq/conf/server.xml

+   IMPORTANT: Be sure to also change all other Tomcat ports including shutdown port (default is 8005) and AJP port (default is 8009).

    NOTE: Optionally add additional redundant servers behind a load balancer.
+Do not start any Tomcat instances yet.

 2. Install and stand up Cassandra cluster based on Cassandra version 1.0.10 or higher with as many nodes as needed (minimum one node, recommended at least 4 nodes).

    > wget -O - http://archive.apache.org/dist/cassandra/1.0.10/apache-cassandra-1.0.10-bin.tar.gz | tar zxf -

-   Create a Cassandra cluster named "cmb".
+   Configure a Cassandra cluster named "cmb" by editing conf/cassandra.yaml and start Cassandra.

+   > cd apache-cassandra-1.0.10
+   > vi conf/cassandra.yaml

+   > sudo mkdir -p /var/log/cassandra
+   > sudo chown -R `whoami` /var/log/cassandra
+   > sudo mkdir -p /var/lib/cassandra
+   > sudo chown -R `whoami` /var/lib/cassandra

+   > nohup bin/cassandra -f > /tmp/cassandra.log &

    NOTE: Currently CMB works with Cassandra version 1.0.X (in particular 1.0.10 or higher) but is incompatible with Cassandra version 1.1.X.